-Appendix E Salton Sea Community Benefits Survey & Mobile Engagement Findings
+Appendix D Salton Sea Community Benefits Survey & Mobile Engagement Findings

-Salton Sea Community Benefits Survey: Survey Questions
+on Sea Community Benefits Survey: Survey Questions

-The following questions were included in KDI's Salton Sea Community Benefits Survey.
+e fo llowing questions were included in KDI's Salton Sea Community Benefits Survey.

-- 1. Which age group are you in?
+1. Which age group are you in?

-- Under 18
+• Under 18

-- 18 25
+• 18 - 25

-- o 26 45
+• 26 - 45

-- 46 64
+• 46 - 64

-- o 65+
+• 65+

-- 2. Which of the following best describes your gender?
+2. Which of the following best describes your gender?

-- Transgender
+Transgender

-- Non-Binary
+• Non-Binary

-- Gender Nonconforming
+Gender Nonconforming

-- Female
+• Female

-- Male
+• Male

-- Other gender, please specify:
+Other gender, please specify:

-- 3. Which of the following races or ethnicities do you identify as?
+3. Which of the following races or ethnicities do you identify as?
 CHOOSE ALL THAT APPLY:

-- American Indian / Mexico Native
+American Indian / Mexico Native

-- Asian
+• Asian

-- Black or African American
+Black or African American

-- Hispanic / Latino-a / Latinx
+Hispanic / Latino-a / Latinx

-- Native Hawaiian / Other Pacific Islander
+Native Hawaiian / Other Pacific Islander

-- White
+White

-- Other race or ethnicity not listed above, please specify:
+Other race or ethnicity not listed above, please specify:

-- 4. What community, city, or town do you currently live in?
+4. What community, city, or town do you currently live in?

-- 5. What is your primary way of getting around?
-SELECT ALL THAT APPLY

-- Car

-- Walking

-- Biking

-- Public transit

-- Ride-share (Uber, Lyft, Raitero, etc.)

-- Carpool (friends, relatives, known person)

-- Other (please specify)

-- 6. If you have visited the Salton Sea State Park or the Salton Sea shoreline in the last five (5) years, what brought you there? how did you get there?

-- 7. What are the two (2) main transportation improvements needed to get you easily to the Salton Sea?

-- Improving vehicle access to the Salton Sea near my community

-- Public transportation access from my home or community hub

-• Active transportation access (non-motorized methods) like bicycle and pedestrian paths

-- Safe roads (cross walks, traffic lights, speed bumps, etc.)

-- Other (please specify transportation improvements)

-- 8. The Salton Sea has the potential to become a vibrant recreational center for our local communities and for outside visitors.
-What are the top five (5) programs and improvements that are most important to you?

-- Walking paths

-- Bike paths

-- Fishing piers

-- Boat ramps

-- Lighting

-- Shade

-- Restrooms

-- Water fountain

-- Vending machines

-- Community spaces

-- Parks

-- Indigenous history and story telling

-- Science and outdoor education programs

-- Cooling centers and shade

-- Other (please specify)
+5. What is your primary way of getting around?
+SELECT ALL THAT APPLY Car Walking Biking Public transit Ride-share (Uber, Lyft, Raitero, etc.) Carpool (friends, relatives, known person) · 6. years, what brought you there? how did Park or the Salton Sea shoreline in the last five (5) you get there?
+7. n improvements needed to get you easily to the Improving vehicle access to the Salton Sea near my community Public transportation access from m ion access from my home or community hub • Active transportation access (non-motorized methods) like bicycle and pedestrian paths Safe roads (cross walks, traffic lights, speed bumps, etc.) n improvements) 8. communities and for outside visitors.
+What are most important to you? • Walking paths • Bike paths • Fishing piers • Boat ramps • Lighting • Shade • Restrooms • Water fountain ome a vibrant recreational center for our local nat are the top five (5) programs and improvements Vending machines Community spaces Parks Indigenous history and story telling Science and outdoor education programs Cooling centers and shade